juhasev/sample-ninja-help/edit-project-links-exit-links.md

 The **quality** status should be used when a panelist is straight-lining and otherwise doesn't pay attention to the survey questions.

 The **Non actionable** status can be used in some special cases.
-For example, if you utilize a router, fail to find any opportunities for your panelist.
+For example, if you utilize a router and fail to find any opportunities for your panelist.

 ### Return status parameters